typhoon1zero2/typhoon1zero2/README.md

 <br />
 <br />

-`I am currently a full-stack software engineer student at General Assembly.
+`I am a full-stack developer.
+Coding is my passion and I am proficient in writing HTML, CSS, JavaScript, Node.js, and React.
+I am a recent graduate of the General Assembly Software Engineering Immersive Course.
  Here is a list of my skills:`

 ### Languages and Tools